idumah/idumah/README.md

 ## Hi there 👋
+Hello, world!
+I'm the student of Saint Petersberg Polytechnic University, studying on Cybersecurity institute.
+So I'm interested a lot in computers and how they work on different levels.
+So on our lessons we learning all from semi-conductors to Python app development.

 <!--
 **idumah/idumah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.